DerGuru/The-Resonant/New Chapters/Part1/P1-17_Between_Storm_and_Step.md

 "Then I say 'Red' and we stop."
 Jason met her eyes.
 "That's the rule.
 If I say Red, everything stops immediately.
 No exceptions."

 Milo nodded.
 "That's good.
 Clear stop-word.
 But we need more than that.
-We need—" He pulled out a small notebook, the kind you could fit in a pocket. "—protocols."
+We need - " He pulled out a small notebook, the kind you could fit in a pocket. " - protocols."

 He flipped it open to a page that already had notes.
 Apparently he'd been thinking about this too.